chevere/chevere/README.md

 Quality](https://scrutinizer-ci.com/g/rodolfoberrios/chevere/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/rodolfoberrios/chevere/?branch=master)
 [![CodeFactor](https://www.codefactor.io/repository/github/rodolfoberrios/chevere/badge)](https://www.codefactor.io/repository/github/rodolfoberrios/chevere)

-# Chévere
+# Chevere

-Modern API-first extensible web application framework, in the works.
+The Chevere(to) Framework for building PHP based server side applications.

 ## Note: This is a work-in-progress

-The project is under beta development and is not recommended to use it for production.
-If you want to test and contribute you are more than welcome.
+The project is under development and is not recommended to use it for production yet.

 ## Sell me the thing